 Optomap exams are the preferred alternative to those who find eye exams to be uncomfortable.
 It’s a fast and comfortable alternative to traditional retinal exams.
-With Optomap, your optometrist can detect signs of diseases before other symptoms are evident.
+With Optomap, your optometrist can detect signs of diseases before any other symptoms appear.

 The best part?
-Optomap can be used for every age and stage of life, from children to seniors.
+Optomap can be used for every age and stage of life, from children to senior citizens.

 What is the Optomap?

-The Optomap is a retinal exam tool that takes a digital image of the retina using laser technology.
-It can take wider images of the retina, covering up to 82%.
-This is not possible with other traditional retinal exam processes.
+The Optomap is a retinal exam tool.
+It takes a digital image of the retina using laser technology.
+The Optomap can take wider images of the retina, covering up to about 82%.
+This coverage is not possible with other traditional retinal exam processes.

 Optomap Technology puts patient comfort first.
-Its use can provide better visibility for the optometrist which can result in clearer, more accurate diagnoses.
+Its use can provide better visibility for the optometrist.
+This results in clearer and more accurate diagnoses.
 Optomap exams are recommended during each of your eye exams, but will ultimately be scheduled based on the recommendations of your optometrist.

 How the Optomap Works